MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: Empirical Results

 \section{Empirical Results}

-For our experiments, we evaluate $14$ widely used state-of-the-art VLMs as baselines (e.g., GPT-4o and Gemini-2.5-Flash), covering 7B and 13B parameter scales.
+For our experiments, we evaluate 12 widely used state-of-the-art VLMs as baselines (e.g., GPT-4o and Gemini-2.5-Flash), covering 7B--38B parameter scales.
 We report performance comparisons between these baselines and VLMs augmented with \ours{} in Table~\ref{tab:physics_breakdown}, and present ablations on our backbone models and post-training strategies in Table~\ref{tab:ablation}.
 For evaluation, we use GPT-4.1-Mini as an automated judge to assess the factual correctness between each model’s answer and the ground-truth annotations regarding these physical comprehension and reasoning questions provided.
-We provide the evaluation template in Appendix~\ref{app:eval_template}.
-We provide additional qualitative analyses of question--answering results and extended evaluations in the Appendix.
-Appendix~\ref{app:real_world_qa} reports results on general-purpose real-world video QA benchmarks, while Appendix~\ref{app:showcase} includes qualitative video question--answering examples.
+We provide additional ablation studies are provided in the supplementary material, including real-world video QA generalization (Section E), noise-induced robustness analysis (Section F), and inference efficiency measurements (Section G).